awsdocs/amazon-sagemaker-developer-guide/doc_source/use-debugger-built-in-profiler-rules.md

     ProfilerRule.sagemaker(rule_configs.BuiltInProfilerRuleName_n()),
     ... # You can also append more debugging rules in the Rule.sagemaker(rule_configs.*()) format.
 ]

+estimator=Estimator(
+    ...
+    rules=rules
+)
 ```

-For more information about default parameter values and descriptions of the built\-in rule, see [List of Debugger Built\-in Rules](debugger-built-in-rules.md)\.
+For a complete list of available built\-in rules, see [List of Debugger Built\-in Rules](debugger-built-in-rules.md)\.

-For example, to inspect the overall training performance and progress of your model, construct a SageMaker estimator with the following built\-in rule configuration\.
+To use the profiling rules and inspect the computational performance and progress of your training job, add the [https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-built-in-rules.html#profiler-report](https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-built-in-rules.html#profiler-report) rule of SageMaker Debugger\.
+This rule activates all built\-in rules under the [Debugger ProfilerRule](https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-built-in-rules.html#debugger-built-in-rules-ProfilerRule) `ProfilerRule` family\.
+Furthermore, this rule generates an aggregated profiling report\.
+For more information, see [Profiling Report Generated Using SageMaker Debugger](https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-profiling-report.html)\.
+You can use the following code to add the profiling report rule to your training estimator\.

 ```
 from sagemaker.debugger import Rule, rule_configs